 Entry to record purchase of inventory:

 Entries to record sale of inventory:

 If the perpetual system looks simpler, don't be deceived.
 Consider that it is no easy task to determine the cost of each item of inventory as it is sold, and that is required with a perpetual system.
 In a large retail environment, that is almost impossible without a sophisticated computer system.
-Nevertheless, such systems have become commonplace.
-This has come about with the decline in the cost of computers.
+Nevertheless, such systems have become commonplace with the decline in the cost of computers.

 One final point should be noted.
-No matter how good the computer system, differences between the computer record and physical quantity on hand will arise.
+No matter how good the computer system, differences between the computer record and physical quantity of inventory on hand will arise.
 Differences are created by theft, spoilage, waste, errors, and so forth.
-Therefore, merchants must occasionally undertake a physical count, and adjust the Inventory accounts to reflect what is actually on hand.
+Therefore, merchants must occasionally undertake a physical count and adjust the Inventory accounts to reflect what is actually on hand.

 Accountants must always be cognizant of the capacity of financial statement users to review and absorb reports.
 Sometimes, the accountant may decide that a simplified presentation is sufficient.
 In those cases, the income statement may be presented in a "single-step" format.